Mandy Minella: Early years: 2000–2005

-ITF tennis
+ITF Circuit

 In 2006, she won an ITF tournament in Caserta, as well as being a finalist a week later (both matches versus Alisa Kleybanova).
 In 2009, three years later, she won her fourth ITF title, in Tessenderlo, Belgium.

 2010: US Open third round

 In 2010, Minella had more success on the ITF Circuit, winning two $25k events, in Lutz, Florida and in Stuttgart-Vaihingen, and finishing runner-up in Laguna Niguel, California.

 In the qualifying draw for the US Open, Minella won all three matches and lost just one set.
 In her first appearance in the main draw of a Grand Slam tournament, she beat world No. 47, Polona Hercog to advance to the second round.
 She continued her good performance by defeating world No. 34 and Wimbledon semifinalist, Tsvetana Pironkova.
 In the third round, however, she lost to world No. 4, Venus Williams.

 2012: Another third round appearance at US Open

 In 2012, Minella played her first Australian Open main draw.
 She was given direct entry, being ranked No. 110.
 She lost to American qualifier Jamie Hampton in the first round.
 She then went on to reach the final of a $100k tournament in Cali.
 Despite defeating top-seed Marina Erakovic along the way, she lost the final to second seed Alexandra Dulgheru.
 She fared better in doubles, winning the title with Karin Knapp.
 As a result of her performances, Minella broke into the top-100 singles rankings for the first time.
 She then played at the Copa Colsanitas, losing in the first round.
 She reached the final in doubles; her first WTA final of any kind.
 At the Monterrey Open, she faced Frenchwoman Mathilde Johansson and won in three sets.
 She followed this up with a win over wildcard Yaroslava Shvedova in a tight three-setter.
 Minella lost to second seed Sara Errani in her first WTA singles quarterfinal.
 At the Nürnberger Gastein tournament, Minella defeated Johanna Larsson to reach her first WTA Tour semifinal (against Yanina Wickmayer).
 She reached the third round of Wimbledon doubles alongside Olga Govortsova, losing to Llagostera Vives and Martínez Sánchez.